BSOD2528/Profile/README.md

 ---

 Welcome people!
-I am BSOD and I am a hobby programmer in Python and CPP.
+I am BSOD and I am a hobby programmer in Python and Rust.
 I am mostly concentrating on Discord Bots for now.
 More will come in the future as ideas do pop up.
 You can check out my [**website**](https://bsod2528.github.io/).
 Feel free to contact me via Discord and by email.
 Information given below don't worry lmao.
 Yeah thats basically it and I don't know how to explain more on myself.
 Peace

 - Discord - **BSOD#2528**